paulyc/darkstar-vol-extractor/README.md

 The same works for unvol.exe

-A folder is make per vol file and the contents extracted of each into them.
+A folder is made per vol file and the contents extracted of each into them.

 A JSON file is also generated with the original order of the files for repacking.